previousnext/future-drupal-functional-testing/slides.md

 ![Fork](./assets/fork.jpg "Fork")

 Note:
-* Long ago forked from simpletest
+* Long ago forked from simpletest (Dries committed it on 21/04/2008)
 * Simpletest last release was 23/01/2012
 * Maintainers have to maintain this legacy testing system
 * PHPUnit already adopted for Unit tests